intel/nauta/docs/user-guide/actions/mount_exp_input.md

 # Mounting Experiment Input to Nauta Storage

-Perform these steps to mount a local `folder/machine` to Nauta storage and use the files when performing training.
+To mount a local `folder` to the Nauta storage and use the files when performing training, execute the following steps.

 **Note**: The names used below are for example purposes only.
+Also, refer to [Mount Options](http://man7.org/linux/man-pages/man8/mount.8.html) for more details.

+**Linux/macOS**

-1. **Linux/macOS** Create a folder for mounting named `my_input`.
+1. Create a folder for mounting and name it `my_input` by executing the following command:

    `mkdir my_input`

-1. Use the mount command to display the command that should be used to mount your local folder/machine to your Nauta input folder.
+1. Execute the `mount` command to display the command you should use to mount your local folder to your Nauta input folder.

    `nctl mount`

-1. Enter `mount_smbfs` or `net use` or `mount.cfis` as appropriate.
-The command is dependent on the operating system.
+1. Enter `mount_smbfs` or `mount.cfis` as appropriate.
+Be aware, these commands are dependent on the operating system you are using.

-1. **Linux/macOS** For Linux/macOS users, the MOUNTPOINT is the `my_input` folder.
+   **Note:** The MOUNTPOINT is your `my_input` folder.

-1. **Linux/macOS only**: Navigate to `my_input`
+1. Navigate to the `my_input` folder.

-1. Copy the input data or files to this folder for use when submitting experiments.
+1. Copy the input data or files to this folder (`my_input`) for use when submitting experiments.

 ----------------------